naman39/RANDOM_NOTES/Search/readme.md

 **Goal Test:** Some way to test if a given state is a goal state.

 **Path Cost:** Numerical cost associated with the given path.

+**Solution:** A sequence of actions that leads from the initial state to the goal state.